mocks-server/main/README.md

 });
 ```

-##### `Server` (featuresFolder \[,options\])
+##### `Server` (behaviorsFolder \[,options\])

-First argument is mandatory, and has to be a path to a folder containing "features".
+First argument is mandatory, and has to be a path to a folder containing "behaviors" and "fixtures".
 All files in the folder will be loaded recursively, including subfolders.
 For second argument options, please read the [options](#options) chapter of this documentation.

 Available methods of an instance are:

 - `start` ().
 Starts the server.
 - `stop` ().
 Stops the server.
 - `restart` ().
-Stops the server, initializes it again (reloading features files), and starts it again.
+Stops the server, initializes it again (reloading behaviors files), and starts it again.
 - `switchWatch` (state `<Boolean>`).
-Enable or disable features files watch, depending of the received "state" value.
+Enable or disable behaviors files watch, depending of the received "state" value.

 Available getters are:

-- `features`.
-Returns loaded features object.
+- `behaviors`.
+Returns loaded behaviors object.
 - `watchEnabled`.
-Current state of the features files watcher.
+Current state of the behaviors files watcher.
 - `error`.
-When server has returned an error, or an error ocurred loading features, it is available in this property.
+When server has returned an error, or an error ocurred loading behaviors, it is available in this property.
 - `events`.
 Returns server events object.
-A "watch-reload" event is emitted when the server watch detects changes in any features file, and restarts the server.
+A "watch-reload" event is emitted when the server watch detects changes in any behaviors or fixtures file, and restarts the server.

 ### Global usage